 Benefits: Extremely comfortable, Bright tones, Great tuning stability

-Our Top Pick for best acoustic guitar is the Yamaha AC1M.
+Our Top Pick is the Yamaha AC1M.
 It offers high-end features normally seen on premium models, while remaining accessibly priced.
 Yamaha used quality woods throughout and the overall build quality is unparalleled at this price point.

-The Fender CC60 is our Budget Choice for best acoustic guitar.
+The Fender CC60 is our Budget Choice.
 It’s a classic dreadnought from one of the biggest brands in music.
 This is a dynamic and versatile choice, with a great palette of tones, at an almost unbelievable price, making it one of today’s best deals on the market.

-Our Editor’s Choice for best acoustic guitar is the Gibson G-45.
+Our Editor’s Choice is the Gibson G-45.
 This is one of the best all-rounders Gibson has ever produced.
 It’s unmistakably Gibson, loaded with cutting-edge features that enhance performance while maintaining a classic look.
 Like all Gibson guitars, it’s hand-crafted in the USA and made using quality tone woods throughout.

 Understated good looks, superb build quality, and wonderful tones.